Just like your car, websites require regular maintenance to keep working properly.

 - more love from Google.
 Site speed is one of the important ranking factors in the Google algorithm.

-The last thing you want is for your site to be hijacked, or completely taken down.
+The last thing you want is for your site to be hijacked, or completely taken down so make sure your website has a security certificate installed.

-- You need to be assured that your site is being protected, and if anything does happen, it can be restored quickly.
+- Complete regular backups.
+You need to be assured that your site is being protected, and if anything does happen, it can be restored quickly.

 Just like your car, your site needs to function perfectly – 24/7, on any browser or device.